dkoston/foundationdb/bindings/go/README.md

 To install this package, you can run the "fdb-go-install.sh" script:

     ./fdb-go-install.sh install

+NOTE: the installer will install the client for FoundationDB 5.1.0 by default, to specify your version, use:

+    ./fdb-go-install.sh --fdbver X.X.X install

 The "install" command of this script does not depend on the presence of the repo in general and will download the repository into your local go path.
 Running "localinstall" instead of "install" will use the local copy here (with a symlink) instead